 Kamran is 14 and from the West Midlands.
 Social workers picked up on comments he made in support of Osama Bin Laden, joining Daesh and killing Americans.
-They contacted his school safeguarding lead, who explained that Kamran had wider communication and behavioural difficulties, including autism.
-His mother was also very ill, and he had unsupervised access to the internet, which was a particular concern given the statements he had made.
+His school were aware of wider communication and behavioural difficulties, including autism.
+His mother was also very ill, and he had unsupervised access to the internet.

 The local authority referred Kamran to the Channel programme and with the consent of his parents he was taken on as a case and given a mentor, Daud, who was a youth worker.

 Callum is a teenager from Luton.
-His teacher, Ruth, knew that he was starting to get an intimidating reputation around school.
-A student told Ruth that Callum had been promoting a Facebook page for a group called the Young Patriots.
-Ruth had a look at the website and found that it contained violent language and links to extreme right-wing sites.
-When she and the head teacher asked Callum about the site he said that he didn’t have a problem with other races in general, just Muslims.
-He told them Muslims were not like “us” and that every time he attended a football match, he’d walk to the ground through a predominantly Muslim area of the city and “see them doing their Sharia law”.
-Ruth asked him what that meant and Callum gave a confused answer about how the town was divided up and there were ‘no-go’ areas.
+His teacher, Ruth, was told by another student that Callum had been promoting a Facebook page for a group called the Young Patriots.
+Ruth saw that the site contained violent language and links to extreme right-wing sites.
+When asked about the site, Callum said that he didn’t have a problem with other races in general, just Muslims because they were not like “us”.

-It became clear that Callum had met people at football matches who encouraged him to get involved in the Young Patriots Facebook page.
-Callum said he liked the attention and he told his teachers excitedly about being invited to “secret” group meetings in pubs before and after games, without his mum or dad there.
-The school safeguarding lead reported the concern to a police liaison officer who confirmed that the Young Patriots site contained highly racist material.
+Callum had met people at football matches who involved him in the Young Patriots Facebook page.
+He liked the attention and told his teachers excitedly about being invited to “secret” group meetings in pubs before and after games, without his parents.
+The school safeguarding lead reported the concern to a police liaison officer who confirmed that the Young Patriots site contained highly racist material and would need to be closed down.

-The school also spoke to Callum’s family, who confirmed they had seen less and less of Callum and that he had also distanced himself from his friends.
-They helped convince him to talk to a social care worker recommended by the police liaison officer.
-From the first session it was evident that Callum didn’t understand the ideology of the group he’d linked himself to.
-He began to open up about his personal concerns, including how worried he was about finding work when he left school.
-The school’s careers manager worked with Callum to help him look at his future career options, including working for and with other communities.
+Although Callum had distanced himself from his family and friends, they were able to convince him to talk to a social care worker recommended by the police liaison officer.
+It was quickly evident that Callum didn’t understand the ideology of the group he’d linked himself to but he did have other personal worries, including finding work when he left school.
+The school’s careers manager looked at future career options with Callum, including working for and with the Muslim community.

-Callum also agreed to attend an ethnically diverse youth group – this became a weekly fixture for him and gave him confidence in socialising with his own age group.
-At home, an uncle and cousin stepped in to take him to football matches so he had a routine and positive role models, as well as the family bond that was so important to him.
+Outside of school, Callum agreed to attend an ethnically diverse youth group that gave him confidence in socialising with his own age group.
+An uncle and cousin started taking him to football matches so he had routine, role models, and the family bond that was so important to him.

-Callum now says he can see where things had been heading.
-It was later discovered that he had a flare which he’d intended to take on a march.
-The action taken by Ruth meant Callum was able to move forward positively and that others were protected from any violence he may have committed.
+It was later discovered that Callum had a flare which he’d intended to take on a march.
+The action taken by Ruth meant he was able to move forward positively and that others were protected from any violence he may have committed.